dtinth/dt.in.th/LinuxZram.md

 ---
 public: true
-title: Using ZRAM for compressed RAM-backed swap space in Linux
+title: Using zram for compressed RAM-backed swap space in Linux
 created: 2025-02-22
 giscus: true
 ---

-# Using ZRAM for compressed RAM-backed swap space in Linux
+# Using zram for compressed RAM-backed swap space in Linux

 :::lead
 **When using a cheap VPS, available RAM is often limited.** While [adding a disk-backed swap space][swap] can help, it's much slower than RAM.
 :::

-**[ZRAM][zram]** is a [Linux](Linux) kernel feature that creates a compressed block device in RAM that can be used as swap space.
-When memory is swapped to and from the ZRAM device, it is compressed and decompressed on-the-fly.
+**[zram][zram]** is a [Linux](Linux) kernel feature that creates a compressed block device in RAM that can be used as swap space.
+When memory is swapped to and from the zram device, it is compressed and decompressed on-the-fly.

 [swap]: https://www.digitalocean.com/community/tutorial-collections/how-to-add-swap-space
 [zram]: https://en.wikipedia.org/wiki/Zram